VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 then once the server is running just run `xfce-session` in the terminal

 **NOTE** This is a notable difference between WSL 1 and 2.
-I don't think you follow the same steps with WSL 2
+I don't think you follow the same steps with WSL 1

-Once I had that set I was able to run things like XFCE from within windows. from here I could install
+Once I had that setup, I was able to run things like XFCE from within windows.

 ## Running Windows Applications